wight-airmash/ab-server/docs/env-variables.md

 Bucket volume per player for the `KEY` packets (movement/special key presses and releases).
 Leak volume is 20 per second.

 If the limit is exceeded, the player will be kicked for packets flooding.
 The penalty for repeated violation is regulated with [PACKETS_FLOODING_AUTOBAN](#packets_flooding_autoban).

+### PACKETS_LIMIT_SAY

+Default: `3`

+Bucket volume per player for `say` chat packets.
+Leak volume is one per second.

+If the limit is exceeded, the player will be notified about message skip.
+No other penalty.

 ### PACKETS_FLOODING_AUTOBAN